-If you have any questions, please do not hesitate to ask Louise in the office, she will be happy to help.
+If you have any questions, please do not hesitate to ask in the office, they will be happy to help.

 DATA POLICY NOTICE